-As early as 1978, several schools in the Miami-Dade Public School District began experiencing massive amounts of asbestos fibers floating through the hallways.
-Masses of students from area high schools were transferred while crews worked to secure the problems.
+Around 1978, several schools in the Miami-Dade Public School District began experiencing asbestos fibers floating through the hallways.
+Many students from area high schools were transferred while crews worked to secure the problems.

 - Thomas Sellers, Ph.D., M.P.H., 12902 Magnolia Drive, Tampa, Florida 33612, Main: 813-745-4673 (813-745-HOPE)